Tobionecenobi/SEB/README.md

 The reference for the SEB library itself is Tobias W. J. Jarrett and Carsten Svaneborg "[A computational tool for symbolic derivation of the small angle scattering from complex composite structures](https://arxiv.org/abs/2311.17585)"  (DRAFT MANUSCRIPT, Submitted for Journal of Applied Crystallography 2023).
 See below for Bibtex citations for these papers.

+## SEB's wiki
+If you need API information or want more examples than below on how to use SEB please see the [wiki](https://github.com/Tobionecenobi/SEB/wiki) (still under construction).

 ## Dependencies